How do I know what type of support I need?

 How much do your services cost and can I get help with the fees?

-At your initial consultation with our referrals manager, a detailed support plan including the cost of our services will be provided.
+Depending on the service you require this can be discussed at the initial enquiry stage.
 Funding options vary depending on individual circumstances for example:- if you need support with day-to-day tasks, your local authority might be able to provide funding.
 You may also be entitled to other benefits such as:

 Attendance allowance – if you are over 65 and need extra help to stay independent at home due to an illness or disability.